Enhancing the NAO: Extending Capabilities of Legacy Robots for Long-Term Research: Results

 \subsection{Software}

 We restructured the conversational pipeline by replacing the NAO's intent-driven dialogue system with real-time, cloud-based transcription and diarization (Deepgram \cite{deepgram2025transcription}).
 The Enhanced NAO uses an LLM, rather than fixed templates, for response generation, which enables dynamic, free-flowing conversation.
-Finally, to produce natural-sounding voices, we use Amazon Polly \cite{AmazonPolly_2025} for text-to-speech (TTS) generation.
+To produce natural-sounding voices, we use Amazon Polly \cite{AmazonPolly_2025} for text-to-speech (TTS) generation.
+These software modifications are part of the system's functional improvements, which directly contribute to the Enhanced NAO's observed gains in conversational quality and motivated the selection of our evaluation metrics.